TheDevMarcus/QuantumGen/readme.md

 ## Contributing

-We welcome contributions from the community!
-If you have ideas for improvements, bug reports, or would like to contribute code, please create a GitHub issue or submit a pull request.
-Check out our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+We enthusiastically welcome contributions from the community!
+If you have ideas for improvements, encounter any issues, or would like to contribute code, please create a GitHub issue or submit a pull request.
+For more details, refer to our [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).
 By contributing to QuantumGen, you agree to abide by the terms of this license.